-The DLA determines how a delinquent or charged off account is scored, when the derogatory account will be removed from your credit report and even if you can be sued for an unpaid billed.
+The DLA determines how a delinquent or charged off account is scored, when the derogatory account is removed from your credit report and even if you can be sued for an unpaid billed.

 Who would have thought that a single date could mean so much, but it does.

 The DLA tells your potential creditors and the FICO Credit Scoring Model how long ago a bad debt or late payment occurred.
 The older the delinquency, the less it affects your credit score.
-Delinquencies and lates less two years old significantly reduce your credit score.
+Delinquencies and late payments less two years old, significantly reduce your credit score.
 After two years, the impact of a delinquency on your credit score lessens every few months.

-The DLA should not denote activities like late charges or additional interest charged by the creditor.
+The DLA does not denote activities like late charges or additional interest charged by the creditor.
 The DLA is your account activity, not your creditor’s activity.
-If the DLA was based on a creditor’s activity, a delinquent account on your credit report would never heal because creditors may charge interest for years even after you abandoned the account.
+If the DLA is based on your account activity, not the creditor’s activity.
+If it was, a delinquent account on your credit report would never heal because a creditor could charge interest for years even after they write off your account.

-Other than a bankruptcy, derogatory marks on your credit report generally stay there for seven years.
-After that the credit reporting agencies are granted a hundred and eighty day grace period to remove the negative mark after the DLA.
-That means, a delinquent account or charge off automatically disappears from your credit report about seven years after the DLA.
+Other than a bankruptcy, derogatory marks on your credit report generally stay there for seven (7) years.
+After the seven (7) years credit reporting agencies are granted a hundred and eighty (180) day grace period to remove the negative mark from the date of the DLA.
+That means, a delinquent account or charge off automatically disappears from your credit report about seven (7) years after the DLA.